 As you can see below, you should be able to connect to the server.
 That is all that needs to be done to correctly connect to the HyperV server remotely from a Windows 10 device.

 Other suggestions you could try: If you are having further issues and this isn't part of a Domain joined device, please perform the steps below.

-If you are connecting from an arbitrary client to an arbitrary Hyper-V Server, you will need to configure winrm before you can connect.
+If you connect from an arbitrary client to an arbitrary Hyper-V Server, you must configure winrm before you can connect.
 On the Windows 10 client, you will need to configure WinRM.
 Open PowerShell as Administrator and run the command in the image below.

 Add the IP address or servername of our Hyper-V Server to your WinRM client Trusted Hosts list as shown below.